Naitsirc98/JavaFox-Web-Browser/README.md

 - Navigable multitab view
 - PDF viewer (PDF.js)
 - Downloading files support
+- List of your current downloads
+- Bookmarks

 Alert dialogs added when:
 - You try to exit the application while there are downloads still in progress

-Improvements:

-- Now you can see a list of your downloads and its state by clicking on the 'Downloads' button in the ToolBar.